Shubham-Butoliya/MobileAutomationFramework/README.md

 mvn clean install
 ```

+### Note
-- **Note** : A few test cases are intentionally designed to fail in order to demonstrate failure logging, screenshot capture on failure, and the retry mechanism
+- A few test cases are intentionally designed to fail in order to demonstrate failure logging, screenshot capture on failure, and the retry mechanism
+- Parallel execution has been setup using testng.xml